-11. Conclusion
+10. Conclusion

-11.1 This Reserved Matter application provides details of the scale, layout, appearance and landscaping for a large storage and distribution warehouse within Use Class B8.
-A number of objections have been received to the application and this report has duly considered the points of objection and amendments have been made to the proposal to address some of those objections.

-11.2 Whilst it is recognised that the proposed building is substantial in scale, this is to accommodate the intended end use.
+- 10.1 This Reserved Matter application provides details of the scale, layout, appearance and landscaping for a large storage and distribution warehouse within Use Class B8.
+A number of objections have been received to the application and this report has duly considered the points of objection and amendments have been made to the proposal to address some of those objections. - 10.2 Whilst it is recognised that the proposed building is substantial in scale, this is to accommodate the intended end use.
 It must be recognised that it is on an allocated employment site in a highly sustainable location where such uses are promoted.
-The benefits of the scheme in terms of re-using a brownfield site; clearing the existing contaminated land; substantial tree planting and landscaping; substantial ecological enhancement, which includes a de-culverted and diverting a watercourse, sustainable drainage, and significant new ecologically diverse landscaping; employment opportunities; and the upgrading of the PROW to a combined footpath/cycleway with macadam finish are considered to outweigh the impact on residential amenity.

-11.3 The proposal is consistent with the aims of Policy E1 to ensure local job opportunities, providing the creation of upwards of 1,000 job roles.
-On that basis and on balance, the application is recommended for approval subject to the imposition of conditions with the decision to be delegated to the Director of Planning and Development in consultation with the Chair of Planning Committee on the successful agreement on the technical details of the de-culverting of the watercourse with the Environment Agency.
+The benefits of the scheme in terms of re-using a brownfield site; clearing the existing contaminated land; substantial tree planting and landscaping; substantial ecological enhancement, which includes a de-culverted and diverting a watercourse, sustainable drainage, and significant new ecologically diverse landscaping; employment opportunities; and the upgrading of the PROW to a combined footpath/cycleway with macadam finish are considered to outweigh the impact on residential amenity. - 10.3 The proposal is consistent with the aims of Policy E1 to ensure local job opportunities, providing the creation of upwards of 1,000 job roles.
+On that basis and on balance, the application is recommended for approval subject to the imposition of conditions.
+However, if the final formal response from the Environment Agency has not been received in time for the planning committee meeting, it is recommended that members be mined to approve the application with the decision being delegated to the Director of Planning and Development in consultation with the Chair of Planning Committee upon receipt of the formal consultation response from the Environment Agency.